drivendataorg/zamba/docs/docs/quickstart.md

 ## Getting help

 Once zamba is installed, you can see more details of each function with `--help`.

-To get help with `zamba predict`:
+For example, you can run `zamba predict --help`:

 ```console
 Usage: zamba predict [OPTIONS]